Usodabada23/WeatherApp/README.md

 - Remember the user choice on previous visits
 - Allow the user to compare the weather in multiple cities simultaneously
-- Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
+- Use the API of https://unsplash.com/ to show a photo of the city they entered in the form. | Done
 - Display a line graph of temperature over time using a library such as [Chart.js](https://www.chartjs.org)

 ### Instructions